-Points to consider include local and other factors which may have an impact on the capacity of a library service to achieve the stated standard.
+Variables to consider: a number of local factors will have an impact on the capacity of a library service to achieve the stated standard.
 These factors should be considered when applying the standard to your library service.

 How to use the Standards and Guidelines